Ministry of Labour inspections do not announce themselves.

 Most Ontario small and mid-sized employers are not simultaneously compliant with the ESA, OHSA, and OHRC.
-They are usually not far off -- but the gaps they have are exactly where Ministry of Labour complaints and HRTO applications come from.
+The gaps they carry are exactly where Ministry of Labour complaints and HRTO applications originate.
 A compliance audit finds those gaps before a regulator does, and gives you a prioritized plan to close them.

 Audit Tiers